requireiot/stdpins/README.md

 ## Performance

-A nice side effect is that using the macros in this package also consumes less memory, and is faster than the standard Arduino I/O functions.
+As a nice side effect of using the macros in this package, your program will consume less memory, and will be faster than the standard Arduino I/O functions.
 I tested this on an Arduino Nano clone at 16 MHz.
 A simple loop that toggles an output pin using the `stdpins` macros looks like this
 ```
     #define LED B,5,ACTIVE_HIGH
     for (;;) {